How do I allow multiple people to connect using SSH?

 Our instructions for using SSH to make shell connections explain how to connect using your master account password.

 It’s also possible to connect using a different method, called SSH keys.
 Using keys has a big advantage over using a single password: multiple people can each have their own key, so you don’t need to share passwords at all.
-And if you have multiple domain names hosted with us, each domain name can have its own keys.
+And if you have multiple domain names hosted with us, each domain name can have its own keys, even if they’re grouped under a single master password.

 SSH keys can also be used to provide key-based secure SFTP access to multiple users.